Should outdoor plants be watered every day in hot weather? Horticultural experts reveal all

 Professional gardeners share the best course of action to help your garden plants survive the heat

 Staying hydrated during hot weather is vital for all living things, including outdoor plants.
-Therefore, watering your garden plants more frequently during the hot weather is essential, but how much is enough?
+Therefore, watering your garden plants more frequently during a heatwave is essential, but how much is enough?

 While we can experience the odd rain shower during the warmer months, you still need to give your precious plants a helping hand to ensure they thrive throughout persistent spells of hot weather.
 This is particularly important if you have some of the best patio container plants in your outdoor space.

-Below, you'll find useful advice from our team of trusted gardening professionals to ascertain the right frequency for watering your plot when it's hot, including tips on soil types, the difference in types of plants and the best time of day to carry out the job to ensure maximum absorbency.
+Below, you'll find useful advice from our team of trusted gardening professionals to determine the right watering frequency for your plot when it's hot, including tips on soil types, the differences between plant types, and the best time of day to carry out the job to ensure maximum absorption.

 Should outdoor plants be watered every day in hot weather?